PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 Now you should have a catkin workspace with a link to the rosbot_description folder.
 You can now build the workspace with ``catkin_make``.

 ## running the simulation
+Because of the way the files are structured you need to change the .world file that refers to the 3D model of your world.
+In our example this is atlas.world.
+To do this go to: ``/home/pim/ITP_project/ros_package/rosbot_description/src/rosbot_gazebo/worlds/atlas.world`` and change the lines
+``<uri>/home/pim/ros_workspace/src/rosbot_description/src/rosbot_navigation/maps/atlas_reframed.stl</uri>`` to your own path.
 - Open a new terminal
 - source the terminal as ``source ~/<ros_workspace_name>/devel/setup.sh `` for example ``source ~/catkin_ws/devel/setup.sh``